 Snacks: Snacks are great for the long lines and to keep little ones busy when waiting for anything.
 Plus, this will save some money.
 You can purchase a $2 bag of pretzels and divide them up into sandwich bags to last a few days.
-Now compare this to a $6 soft pretzel that you may need two or more of
+Now, compare this to one $6 soft pretzel that you may need two or more of to snack on.

 Medications: Needless to say, you will need to bring your prescription medications with you.
 However, it’s also a good idea to pack along some over-the-counter medications that you and your family typically use.
-I typically pack Advil, allergy medication, and medication for an upset stomach that I keep in my park bag.
-It’s also a good idea to pack the over-the-counter medication because they are expensive to purchase on Disney property,
+I typically pack Advil, allergy medication, motion sickness medication, and medication for an upset stomach that I keep in my park bag.
+It’s also a good idea to pack the over-the-counter medication because they are expensive to purchase on Disney property.

 Ponchos: It’s Florida!
-The chances of it raining at some point during your trip are almost 100% Due to being in Florida it may even rain a little every day.
-You can purchase small, inexpensive ponchos for $1 to $2 at the local dollar store or sporting goods store before you travel.
+The chances of it raining at some point during your vacation are almost 100%.
+Due to being in Florida, it may even rain a little every day.
+You can purchase small, inexpensive ponchos for $1 at the local dollar store or sporting goods store before you travel.
 It makes it convenient to have the items with you in your park bag and they can be expensive if you purchase them from the park!

-Use Apps to earn free money before you go on vacation
+Use Apps to earn free money before vacation

-Ibotta is an app that allows you to earn money from purchases you are already making at the grocery store and other locations.
-You earn cash for purchasing certain items and this item list changes periodically.
+I use Ibotta!
+Ibotta is an app that allows you to earn money from purchases you already make at the grocery store and other locations.
+You earn cash for purchasing certain items and the item list changes periodically.
 Once you earn the money, it can be put on your PayPal account to be used to purchase from anyone that takes PayPal.
 If you are interested you can use this link to sign up for Ibotta!

 TIPS FOR ONCE YOU GET TO DISNEY

-There are still ways to save money once you get to Disney World and there are several FREE activities you can do throughout Disney World that you do not need a park ticket for!
+There are still ways to save money once you get to Disney World!
+There are several FREE activities you can do throughout the Disney World Resort, several of which don’t require a park ticket!